HMO Mortgage Brokers

 Up to 85% LTV

-A House of Multiple Occupancy mortgage can vary from product to product, just like a House of Multiple Occupancy (HMO) property can vary in size, tenant type and configuration, therefore, mortgage products for a HMO can also vary.
-The most competitive HMO mortgage lenders will have key criteria that borrowers will need to hit to be eligible for lending, so it is important to know what mortgage products are available for you and what valuation method would be used.
-In our guide below we will explain what products are available to new investors and what products are available to existing HMO owners looking to re-mortgage, including what valuations those products come with.
+We assist landlords and investors with all types of HMO mortgages, from standard buy-to-let mortgages on small HMOs to large commercial HMO mortgages for professional landlords and developers.
+As a whole-of-market broker, we can access a wide range of lenders and products to match your needs, whether you’re buying your first HMO or expanding an established portfolio.
+Our team will guide you through every step, ensuring you secure the best terms available.
+The most competitive HMO mortgage lenders will have key criteria that borrowers will need to hit to be eligible for lending, so it is important to know what HMO mortgage products are available for you and what valuation method would be used.
+In our guide below we will explain what HMO mortgage products are available to new investors and what products are available to existing owners looking for a HMO re-mortgage, including what valuations those products come with.

 What is a HMO mortgage?

-A HMO mortgage is a type of financing specifically designed for properties classified as Houses in Multiple Occupation (HMO), rented out to three or more tenants who are not part of the same household.
+A HMO mortgage is a type of finance product specifically designed for properties classified as a House in Multiple Occupation (HMO).
+Rented out to three or more tenants who are not part of the same household.
 There are many HMO mortgage lenders that offer mortgages for HMO properties, but each product is different in cost, valuation method, affordability and criteria requirements.
 The rates for a HMO mortgage can vary widely depending on the lender, the size and location of the property, and the borrower’s credit profile.
-Generally, HMO mortgage rates are higher than those for standard residential mortgages due to the perceived higher risk associated with additional management and licencing.
+Generally, HMO mortgage rates are higher than standard residential mortgages due to the perceived higher risk associated with additional management and licencing.
 Below, we have an HMO mortgage calculator that helps potential investors estimate their borrowing capacity based on rental income.
-To find the best HMO mortgage rates, it is key to compare offers from multiple lenders or work with an HMO mortgage broker like us who can provide tailored advice, guidance on valuation options and access to competitive rates.
+To find the best HMO mortgage rates, it is key to compare offers from multiple HMO lenders or work with an HMO mortgage broker like us who can provide tailored advice, guidance on valuation options and access to competitive rates.

 Types of Multiple Occupancy HMO Mortgage